 7. Stress:

 Truck drivers often experience stress from pressure by their transport employers to reach their destination and make deliveries on time.
-This can impair judgment and cause them to speed and take chances that increase the risk of accidents.
+This can impair judgment and cause them to speed and take chances that increase the risk of tractor trailer accidents.

 According to the Bureau of Labor Statistics’ data, over-the-road truck drivers experience injuries and illnesses that force them to take days away from work at a rate of 298.7 incidences per 10,000 full-time workers.
 This number is about double the rate of other hazardous professions, and these injuries and illnesses can increase the chances of a vehicle crash.